top of page

 Protein: ~18g per cooked cup

-Staple dals like moong, toor, and masoor are rich in protein and iron.
+Dals like moong, toor, and masoor are rich in protein and iron.
 Easy to cook and budget-friendly.

 2. Chickpeas and Other Legumes